 The music drives the words and the words drive the music, and for Doug Hoekstra it’s always the indefinable spaces that live on the page, off the canvas, or between the notes (as he writes in the introduction to his poetry collection, Unopened).

-Doug Hoekstra’s instantly recognizable musical persona anchors his work, setting sympathetic narratives against understated vocals, memorable melodies, and subtle but unexpected arrangement touches.
+Doug Hoekstra’s instantly recognizable musical persona anchors his work, setting sympathetic narratives against understated vocals, memorable melodies, and subtle but unexpected arrangement turns.
 His eight critically acclaimed albums have earned Nashville Music Award and Independent Music Award nominations, a bevy of top 10 list appearances, and a longstanding reputation as a “songwriter’s songwriter” (CMJ Music Monthly).
-His first long player in 12 years, The Day Deserved, was recorded at Howard’s Apartment Studio in East Nashville, and is slated for a 2021 release.
+His first long player in a decade, The Day Deserved, was recorded at Howard’s Apartment Studio in East Nashville, and is slated for a Spring 2021 release.

 What People Are Saying…